-Again, in AY 2018-2019, 100% of candidates met the target and scored "Target" (n = 6).
+Analysis.
+In AC 2019-2020 the target was met.
+In AC 2019-2020, 100% of candidates met the target and scored "Target" (n = 3).
 Candidates' artifacts, written reflections, and oral reflections demonstrated student learning via mastery of NAEYC and content standards.
-After examining the evidence from last year and based on the analysis of 2017-2018 results, faculty fine-tuned the explanation handout candidates were given to prepare for the portfolio defense.
-As a result of the clarifying the process for candidates, in 2018-2019 data show the streamlined process enhanced program data.

-As previously stated, 100% of candidates met the target for the portfolio defense in AY 2017-2018 and AY 2018-2019.
-However, faculty fine-tuned the portfolio defense explanation handout to clarify the process.
-Based on analysis of the results, in 2019-2020, faculty will have candidates submit written reflections in each course, tying their artifacts to NAEYC and content standards.
-To maximize student learning and to continue to improve the program, faculty will examine data gleaned from candidates' course artifacts, written reflections, and oral reflections to determine necessary changes for portfolio defense instruction and find innovative ways to support candidates in their courses to help them be successful on their defense.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty directed candidates to submit written reflections in each course, tying their artifacts to NAEYC, content standards, and personal experience.
+To maximize student learning and to continue to improve the program, faculty examined data from candidates' course artifacts, written reflections, and oral reflections to determine necessary changes for portfolio defense instruction and identify and apply innovative ways to provide academic support to candidates to help them successfully defend their portfolio.
+Faculty strengthened the service-learning component of coursework.